 Queen of Wands Tarot Card Meaning & Interpretations

 Court cards, like the Queen of Wands, are unnumbered which makes using numerology to unlock their basic symbology a trickier exercise.
 On the surface we have the female ruler of the elemental domain of Fire but not much else to go on.
-We can however link Tarot's Queens to their supreme ruler, The Empress, which would give her a numerological attribute of 3 by proxy.
+We can, however, link Tarot's Queens to their supreme ruler and card number 3 of the Major Arcana, The Empress, which would give any Queen a numerological attribute of 3 by proxy.
 The combination of this element and numerology point to self expression through creativity.

 There are other creative cards and characters in the Tarot deck such as The Magician whose initial spark seeds the beginning of something new, The Empress with her ability to nurture all the elements into a creative fusion or the 3 Of Pentacles with its artisan creating something of material value appreciated by others.
 What is unique to the Queen of Wands is her motherly nature and ability to be creative through nurturing.
 There's almost a contradiction here as the Queen of Fire has no water.
 How can you truly nurture without love?
 This card is invariably depicted with her in a dry and arid landscape.
 Look to the surrounding cards in the spread to see if there is a general lack of water (or lack of love) or if there is a source of the water that irrigates her sun flower, or the budding wand in her hand, as seen in the RWS deck.